suffolklibraries/lgc/content/collections/events/get-suffolk-reading-digital-story-trail.md

         text: here
       -
         type: text
         text: '.
-Pop into the library to tell them something about the story you enjoyed to get a stamp on your Get Suffolk Reading reward card!'
+Pop into Lowestoft Library to tell them something about the story you enjoyed to get a stamp on your Get Suffolk Reading reward card!'
   -
     type: heading
     attrs: